- CharsetDecl

 CharsetByPort Charset_Name port_number

-The name of the charset described by the CharsetDecl directive.
+- The name of the charset described by the CharsetDecl

 Example: